LoChingHei/Capstone_YachtTourism/README.md

 Disputes may arise between renters and yacht owners regarding rental terms, damages, cancellations, and liability, leading to legal complications, financial losses, and damage to reputation.

-In order to solve the problems, we aimed to divide our project into main three components that target to the problems.
+### In order to solve the problems, we plan to divide our project into main three components that target to the problems.

 #### Yacht Rental Booking and Payments